Monday, 2 March 2026

 Information Law: The Highlights and Lowlights

-• Review the most topical information law issues of the past 12 months: from Privacy Act reforms that commence in December 2024, proposed amendments to the FOI Act, the privacy regulator’s views on facial recognition technology (FRT), recent developments under the DATA Scheme and age verification requirements for social media platforms
+- Natalie will discuss some of the most topical information law issues of the past 12 months ranging from Privacy Act reforms; proposed amendments to the FOI Act; the privacy regulator’s views on facial recognition technology (FRT) and the meaning of ‘collection’; DATA Scheme developments; OAIC’s compliance sweep; learnings and insights from recent reports by oversight bodies including the Commonwealth Ombudsman and the ANAO

-• Unpack the key principles and findings, flag the issues to watch and discuss how these issues are relevant to government lawyers who are managing and advising on data sharing, information law compliance and risk
+- Natalie will unpack the key principles and findings, flag the issues to watch and discuss how these matters are relevant to government lawyers who are managing and advising on privacy compliance and risk, data governance and data sharing

-Presented by Natalie Butler, Partner, Government and Commercial Law, Mills Oakley
+Presented by Natalie Butler, Partner, Government and Commercial Law Team, Mills Oakley

 Chair